- Joint Thematic Calls

 Project Outlines are evaluated by technical experts and Public Authorities and successful projects are invited to submit a Full Project Proposal.
 All projects receive extensive feedback to help create the best possible FPP, or for those not invited inform a possible future project submission.
 The Full Project Proposals then go through a second evaluation cycle and funding decisions made, generally subject to the completion of individual country National/Partner funding processes.

 As required, Xecs will partner with other Eureka Cluster communities to launch Joint Thematic Calls – designed to capture the interest of the broadest possible range of organisations engaged in digital transformation.
-So far, calls have been launched in Artificial Intelligence, with future calls being planned to support the critical subject of sustainability.
+So far, calls have been launched to develop Artificial Intelligence technologies and to accelerate the critical subject of sustainability.

-To make sure that you do not miss out on any of these opportunities, sign up to the Xecs mailing list – keeping you informed on all activities supporting sustainable digital transformation
+To make sure that you do not miss out on any of these opportunities, sign up to the Xecs newsletter here – keeping you informed on all activities supporting sustainable digital transformation.